usmankhan30398-stack/ops-playbook/CaseStudies/README.md

 - The tool is still in use today

 **What This Demonstrates**
 This wasn't a top-down initiative.
 It was a pattern I noticed, a problem I decided to own, and a solution I built without waiting for permission.
-That combination — seeing operational inefficiency, understanding the technical constraints, and shipping something that actually stuck, is the through-line in how I approach ops problems.
+That combination of seeing operational inefficiency, understanding the technical constraints, and shipping something that actually stuck, is the through-line in how I approach ops problems.

 ---